 World Radio airtime

-EGR offers Christian Radio Airtime combining several and different media outlets with one package, including Free Streaming on the Internet for every program aired on our International (Shortwave) broadcasting service.
-This enables any Christian radio producer to reach a faithful audience at home (via Internet streaming), as well as in Europe, Africa, Asia/Pacific or any specific target around the world.
+EGR offers Christian Radio Airtime combining several different media outlets with one package, including Free Streaming on the Internet for every program aired on our International (Shortwave) broadcasting service.
+This enables any Christian radio producer to reach a faithful audience at home (via Internet streaming) as well as in Europe, Africa, Asia/Pacific or any specific target around the World.

-A World Radio network for your Bible radio program
+A Christian Premier Radio and a World Radio network for your Bible radio program

 Shortwave and AM/Medium Wave airtime available now on EGR